 There was a comfort in the sound of my own voice, striking in its familiarity, like the welcoming back of a long lost friend.

 About the Author: Rachel Duboff is a writer based in Los Angeles.
-She is pursuing a Certificate in Fiction Writing at the UCLA Extension Writers' Program.
 Her work has appeared in The Rumpus and she is a winner of The Moth Los Angeles StorySLAM.